+For handy reference, here’s a chart summarizing the ten most important health tips for your senior dog.
 If you follow these ten tips, you’ll be doing a great job of maintaining your senior dog’s good health.
-Each tip is expanded in a separate page or pages.
-Click on the link with each numbered item.
+Fore more details, click on the link inside each box on the chart.

 Find a great VETERINARIAN -- one who is caring, competent, compassionate, and willing to fully address your questions and concerns.
 Book a wellness visit twice a year.

 Attend to DENTAL HEALTH.
 Try to brush teeth daily.
 Have them cleaned by a veteri-

 narian under anesthesia whenever recommended.
 Cleaning without anesthesia is ineffective and can be dangerous.